Sanford Lake: Lake characteristics

 What used to be the shoreline is mostly developed with single-family homes.
 Many of these homes are located in small neighborhood communities which maintained private boat launch sites, picnic areas, and lake access for non-lakefront property owners.
 The area of the lake farther north was lined with some wetlands and wilderness areas mixed with housing.
 There was one small marina on the east shore of the lake (Sanford Lake Marina).

-Water quality

-The water quality of the lake was great.
-As a reservoir with a predominantly muddy bottom, turbidity was a bit higher than the average natural lake in Michigan.
-The introduction of Zebra mussels in the 1990s significantly improved water clarity, but that led to an explosion of weed growth throughout the shallow portions of the lake.
-Significant weed control programs were attempted over recent years with varying degrees of success.